 - Implants require minor surgery

-According to Dental Implant Cost Guide, the average cost of a dental implant in the US is about $4000, excluding bone grafts, tooth extractions, X-rays, or CT scans.
+According to the Dental Implant Cost Guide, the average cost of a dental implant in the US is about $4,000, excluding bone grafts, tooth extractions, X-rays, or CT scans.
 With additional procedures included, the price can be anywhere from $5,000 to $10,000.
-That’s a large difference, and it’s worth asking your dentist to perform free preliminary tests to see if you’re a good candidate for the procedure but also what it might cost you.
+That’s a large difference, and it’s worth asking your dentist to perform free preliminary tests to see if you’re a good candidate for the procedure, so that you can know what it’ll cost you.
 Doing your research now will help you out later, but you need to talk to your prosthodontist before taking any irreversible steps.

-The average cost of a bridge ranges between $1000-$4500, depending largely on the material used.
+The average cost of a bridge ranges from $1,000–$4,500, depending on the material used.
 Although this is considerably less up front, you should consider what this will cost if you need to replace them every decade.
 An implant can be as little as $1,500, so it definitely isn’t the case for everyone that implants are more expensive.
 Each case is different because every patient is different.

 At Dr. Stone’s practice, we offer complimentary consultations to new and prospective patients.
 We think the information to make intelligent oral-health decisions should be free.
-We won’t charge you a dime to stop by and begin the conversation.
+We won’t charge you a dime to stop by to talk.
+Schedule an appointment today!